weaviate/weaviate-io/docs/weaviate/guides-further/index.md

 ---

 <!-- TODO - all the child pages generally outdated.
 Need work to clean up / update / create -->
-These guides are designed to be consumed after becoming familiar with [how to use](../guides/index.md) Weaviate, and to [configure](/docs/weaviate/configuration/index.md) Weaviate to your needs.
+These tutorials are designed to be consumed after becoming familiar with [how to use](../guides/index.md) Weaviate, and to [configure](/docs/weaviate/configuration/index.md) Weaviate to your needs.

-As such, these *further* guides dive a little deeper to show you how to achieve specific goals and tasks.
-You can think of them as the equivalent of *recipes* in cooking, in contrast to something like a the [Getting started guide](../getting-started/index.md) which is most similar to a *cooking class*.
+As such, these *further* tutorials dive a little deeper to show you how to achieve specific goals and tasks.
+You can think of them as the equivalent of *recipes* in cooking, in contrast to something like a the [quickstart tutorial](../getting-started/index.md) which is most similar to a *cooking class*.

-Each of these guides are self-contained.
+Each of these tutorials are self-contained.
 So you can read them in any order.

 <!-- 1.
 [How to create a schema.](/docs/weaviate/guides/how-to-create-a-schema.md)
 2. [How to import data.](/docs/weaviate/guides/how-to-import-data.md)